 What to do if your train is delayed

 The UK is notorious for changeable weather which can have a major impact on train services.
-Not just the obvious from a heavy snow fall but also during autumn (fall) which is a big British joke, leaves on the line and high train rail temperatures that can buckle or distort the train lines.
+Not just the obvious from a heavy snowfall but also during autumn (fall) which is a big British joke, leaves on the line and high train rail temperatures that can buckle or distort the train lines.

 Leaves on the line, I know from my own rail career are certainly no joke.
 Trains slip and slide on leaves on the line and braking distances are substantially changed.

-Under these conditions when train services are impacted, train information is/should be available not only on station display boards, as previously mentioned but also on websites such as RealTrainTimes.com as well as on the train companies twitter feeds.
+Under these conditions when train services are impacted, train information is/should be available not only on station display boards, as previously mentioned but also on websites such as RealTrainTimes.com as well as on the train companies Twitter feeds.

-If you are on a train which is delayed wait for advice from the train guard or over the public address system.
+If you are on a train that is delayed wait for advice from the train guard or over the public address system.
 Train guards or ticket inspectors are excellent at giving advice around train connections (later trains you had planned to catch, getting off one train on to another).

 Do not be afraid to ask.
 Again, in my experience the staff enjoy this part of the job, it gives them something different to do than just checking tickets!

 On any public transport system delays or incidents can occur at any time that may incur train delays.
 When this does happen, rarely I know, train companies in the UK do co-operate with a common goal of helping passengers reach their destinations.

 As already mentioned, train operating companies will generally honour other companies’ tickets if the incident only impacts specific train lines.
 In this case check with station staff which station/train service may be the most suitable alternative.